AlineSilvaDev/AlineSilvaDev/README.md

 💙 Dev | 💙 Dancing forró | 💙 Horror movies

-I'm a undergraduate student at PUC-MG, currently at 3º semester.
+I'm a undergraduate student of Systems analysis and development at PUC-MG, currently at 3º semester.
 I'm interested specially in IT development areas.
 In my free time I enjoy taking care of my plants and playing with my cat named Bruno.

 Skills: JS / HTML / CSS / C# / Asp.Net